 The Company depends on two customers for a substantial majority of its revenues and the loss of, or a significant reduction in orders from, either of them would significantly reduce the Company's revenues and adversely impact the Company's operating results.
 The largest customer (CMO and its affiliates), a related party, accounted for approximately 63.2%, 58.9% and 55.0%, respectively, of the Company's revenues in 2004, 2005 and 2006.
 The second largest (Chunghwa Picture Tubes and its affiliates) accounted for 19.5%, 16.2% and 12.4%, respectively.
-Each of these two customers also represented more than 10% of the Company's accounts receivable balance at December 31, 2005 and 2006, respectively.
+Each of these two customers also represented more than 10% of the Company's accounts receivable balance at December 31, 2005 and 2006.
+CMO and its affiliates accounted for approximately 45.5% and 50.3% of the Company's accounts receivable balance at December 31, 2005 and 2006, respectively.
 Chunghwa Picture Tubes and its affiliates accounted for 27.6% and 14.7%, respectively.
 Moreover, the Company has at times agreed to extend the payment terms for certain of its customers.
 Other customers have also requested extension of payment terms, and the Company may grant such requests for extension in the future.
 As a result, a default by any such customer, a prolonged delay in the payment of accounts receivable, or the extension of payment terms for our customers would adversely affect the Company's cash flow, liquidity and operating results.
 The Company performs ongoing credit evaluations of each customer and adjusts credit policy based upon payment history and the customer's credit worthiness, as determined by the review of their current credit information.
+See Notes 20 and 22 for additional information.

 The Company focuses on design, development and marketing of its products and outsources all its semiconductor fabrication, assembly and test.
 The Company primarily depends on five foundries to manufacture its wafer, and any failure to obtain sufficient foundry capacity or loss of any of the foundries it uses could significantly delay the Company's ability to ship its products, cause the Company to lose revenues and damage the Company's customer relationships.
-The Company plans to begin using another two foundries on a mass-production scale in 2007 in order to diversify the Company's ources.
+The Company plans to begin using another two foundries on a mass-production scale in 2007 in order to diversify the Company's foundry sources.